 I have come across multiple situations in organizations where an application used to be requested for one or a few users initially, only to end up with it installed on a bunch of devices later on.

 Here many organizations fall into the trap.
-If the application is needed by ten users instead of one which was initially foreseen--then it could get far more costly to manually install it rather than packaging it.
+If the application will be needed by ten users instead of one which was initially foreseen - then it could get far more costly to manually install it rather than packaging it.

 Also, keep in mind that there are applications that require some sorts of pre or post configurations, and sometimes those configurations cannot be added within the package for a certain reason.

 A good example here are those applications that require to manually add and activate the license.
 Whilst it looks like not the desirable alternative, it is still a good choice to package the application itself, without the license, and the licensing and activation to be manually done later by the end-user.

 You must also take into consideration that there are still many vendors who don’t care too much about the uninstall of their product.
 So, there will be some clutter left behind, if you decide later on to remove an application which was manually installed in the first instance.
 Or even worse, the application might fail to uninstall.
 And this goes against the organizations’ aim of having a standardized environment.